alexander-nichols/capstone-project/model_card.md

 **Developer:** This model was constructed in a private capacity.

-**Intended Usage:** This model is intended for research purposes and should not be used for policymaking without further investigation into accuracy and potential biases.
+**Intended Usage:** This model aims to provide valuable insights for policymakers, researchers, and social organizations in areas such as public health, economic planning, and social development.
+It is crucial to carefully review the model's accuracy and potential biases before using it directly for policy decisions.

-**Training and Testing data** The model was trained on a dataset available in Kaggle: [Life Expectancy (WHO) Fixed](https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated).
+**Training and Test data:** The model was trained on a dataset available in Kaggle: [Life Expectancy (WHO) Fixed](https://www.kaggle.com/datasets/lashagoch/life-expectancy-who-updated).
 This was based on primary data sources from _WHO_, _World Bank_, and _Our World in Data_.
 More details on the data set can be found in [data_sheet.md](data_sheet.md).
 For the purposes of assessing the model performance 80% of the data was used for training and 20% for testing.

 ## Model Description